ifdh cp should behave like posix cp

 It's totally understandable to globus-url-copy or whatever else is working on the backend doesn't have posix behavior, but they also don't present themselves as having those features in the way ifdh cp does.
 If the underlying tools, for good reasons, can't support the above, it seems like some relatively simple scripting inside ifdh before passing along to external tools could eliminate a lot of useless user frustration and calls for help to experiment experts.

-#1 Updated by Marc Mengel about 2 months ago
+#1 Updated by Marc Mengel 4 months ago

 This was tried a long time ago; the problem is doing a directory listing with every copy